 No. Once the policy is sold, you will have no future premium obligations whatsoever.

 How am I protected financially?

 There are no out of pocket costs when you work with us and you have no obligation to sell your policy or to accept any offer.
-A third party escrow company is used in every transaction and we work with only the most reputable licensed companies in the industry.
+A third party escrow company is typically used to disburse the funds.

 Am I allowed to change my mind?